 - An intense worry about when it will happen next;

 - A fear or avoidance of places where the attacks have occurred in the past.

 Who gets this?
 Panic disorders tend to begin in the teenage years.
 Women, more than men, are more likely to have this happen.
 There is also a genetic component meaning that if a parent suffers from a panic disorder, a child might have the same or similar problem.
 Whether this is biological, environmental, or both is unclear.
 Basically, the brain interprets a benign event as harmful and triggers a survival mode response of fight, flight, freeze, or faint.

 What is the difference between an anxiety attack and a panic attack?
 During an anxiety attack, a person might feel fearful and apprehensive while experiencing a racing heart or shortness of breath.
-But it’s short lived, and when the trigger goes away, so does the attack.
-Usually there is a slow build from feeling anxious to having an anxiety attack.
-Panic attack however don’t come in reaction to a trigger initially .
+But it’s short-lived, and when the trigger goes away, so does the attack.
+Usually, there is a slow build from feeling anxious about having an anxiety attack.
+Panic attacks however don’t come in reaction to a trigger initially.
 Rather, it’s unprovoked, unpredictable, and illogical.
 However, the more times a panic attack occurs, the more increased anxiety which then leads to more panic.

 What are the consequences?
 Just because a person has a panic attack does not mean they will develop a panic disorder.
 However, left untreated, panic disorders often leave a person feeling embarrassed and ashamed of their attacks.
 As a result, they often avoid any and all situations, even normal routines, that might bring about the attack and often have unhealthy coping mechanisms such as overeating, alcoholism, and financial problems.
 In more severe cases, they develop phobias.
 Here are some possibilities: